eponsonby/ATP-Support/job-announcement-playbook/details/this-job-is-open-to.md

 ### Second announcement

 If this job is also open in another announcement to other hiring paths then this section will appear directly below the **This job is open to**.
 It contains the text "This job is also open in another announcement to" and then lists the other hiring paths.
 Clicking on this will open a new tab or window, which depends on the preference of the user set in their browser, with the second announcement.

+**NOTE:** This is a new field and may not yet be offered by your Talent Acquisition System (TAS).
+Work with your vendor in order to be able to use this field.